“You’re bad seed. Everything you touch turns to shit.”

 Emmett: “I’m sorry.
 I’m still processing.
 What am I under arrest for?”

 GM: “We’re not sorry.
-And we’re not actually required to explain that,” replies Hill.
+And probably murder,” replies Hill.

 Cops in a hospital.
 This hasn’t happened before, but it sure seems like it could happen again.
 Em feels like he is floating above all the pain, all the drugs, all the consequences, and that somehow, something about these two men, these Detectives Hill and Moore, is completely pointless.
 So what if he gets arrested?
 It’s just bullshit.
 Isn’t it?